 3. Mindfulness

-Most people associate mindfulness with sitting in “meditation”, but this is a misconception.
+Most people associate mindfulness with sitting in “meditation,” but this is a misconception.
 Mindfulness practices are highly variable and can be as simple as even just a few minutes of gentle breathing exercises.
 Researchers say mindfulness activities could help people stay sober after treatment for a substance use disorder.[6]

 4. Sleep

 Your body needs rest as you heal.
 Insomnia is a common part of opiate withdrawal, but if you can sleep, you may feel less anxious.
 [7] Practice good sleep hygiene while in the process of recovery.
+This involves turning off all screens and electronics before bed.
+It could also involve doing a sleep meditation or using essential oils.

 - Opioid Withdrawal in Adults: Clinical Manifestations, Course, Assessment, and Diagnosis.
 UpToDate. https://www.uptodate.com/contents/opioid-withdrawal-in-adults-clinical-manifestations-course-assessment-and-diagnosis.
 March 2022.
 Accessed July 2022.